CLICK HERE TO GO HOME

 I studied Intermedia, Art History and Anthropology and graduated with special honors from the Royal Scottish Academy.

 I have always been dissatisfied by the way that departments are siloed within higher education.
 I switched from the Sculpture department to the Drawing and Painting department to Intermedia arts at the Edinburgh College of Art, and ultimately ended up doing most of my work offsite in a vacant storefront I acquired access to from the City Council at no cost.
 I did most of my learning out of school.
-I worked at a free fixing and mending pop-up, co-organized a series of family style dinners by and for recent immigrants to Scotland with The Welcoming, co-organized a sustainable textiles festival called Gathering the Threads, and did community organizing and projects inspired by local 19th century ecological-cultural-pedagogical polymath Patrick Geddes.
+I co-organized a series of family style dinners by and for recent immigrants to Scotland with The Welcoming, co-organized a sustainable textiles festival called Gathering the Threads, and did community organizing and projects inspired by radical 19th century polymath Patrick Geddes.
 I do not believe that education starts or stops with formal schooling.

 Please feel free to contact me about commissions, collaborations, project questions or anything else!
+I would love to share my process with you.
 You can email me at: elizabethhurst2 [at] gmail [dot] com.